dps999/litepuzzlegames/privacy.md

 Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.
 If you are located outside the Russian Federation and choose to provide information to us, please note that we transfer the data, including Personal Data, to the Russian Federation and process it there.
 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.
-Block n Break will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
+Puzzle and Blocks: jewel will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
 ### Disclosure Of Data
 Legal Requirements
-Block n Break may disclose your Personal Data in the good faith belief that such action is necessary to:
+Puzzle and Blocks: jewel may disclose your Personal Data in the good faith belief that such action is necessary to:
 To comply with a legal obligation
-To protect and defend the rights or property of Block n Break To prevent or investigate possible wrongdoing in connection with the Service To protect the personal safety of users of the Service or the public To protect against legal liability
+To protect and defend the rights or property of Puzzle and Blocks: jewel To prevent or investigate possible wrongdoing in connection with the Service To protect the personal safety of users of the Service or the public To protect against legal liability